mdn/content/files/en-us/web/css/contain/index.md

 {{CSSRef}}

 The **`contain`** [CSS](/en-US/docs/Web/CSS) property indicates that an element and its contents are, as much as possible, independent from the rest of the document tree.
-Containment allows the browser to calculate layout, style, paint, size, or any combination of these for a specific area of the DOM.
+Containment enables isolating a subsection of the DOM, providing performance benefits by limiting calculations of layout, style, paint, size, or any combination to a DOM subtree rather than the entire page.
+Containment can also be used to scope CSS counters.

 {{EmbedInteractiveExample("pages/css/contain.html")}}

-Changes within an element with containment applied are not propagated outside of the contained element to the rest of the page.
+There are four types of CSS containment: size, layout, style, and paint, which are set on the container.
+The property is a space-separated list of a subset of the five standard values and / or one of the two shorthand values.
+Changes to the contained properties within the container are not propagated outside of the contained element to the rest of the page.
-The main benefit of this is that the browser does not have to re-render the DOM or page layout as often, leading to performance benefits.
+The main benefit of containment is that the browser does not have to re-render the DOM or page layout as often, leading to small performance benefits during the rendering of static pages and greater performance benefits the more dynamic the application.

 Using the `contain` property is useful on pages with groups of elements that are supposed to be independent, as it can prevent element internals from having side effects outside of its bounding-box.